bufbuild-ru/docs/docs/reference/cli/buf/breaking/index.md

 ### Description

-This command makes sure that the `<input>` location has no breaking changes compared to the `<against-input>` location.The first argument is the source, module, or image to check for breaking changes, which must be one of format \[binpb,dir,git,json,mod,protofile,tar,txtpb,yaml,zip\].
+This command makes sure that the `<input>` location has no breaking changes compared to the `<against-input>` location.

+The first argument is the source, module, or image to check for breaking changes, which must be one of format \[binpb,dir,git,json,mod,protofile,tar,txtpb,yaml,zip\].
 This defaults to "." if no argument is specified.

 ### Flags